IntelliTect/Coalesce/README.md

 At the core, all Coalesce really needs is a data binding mechanism.
 While Knockout is not the newest and shiniest thing on the block it is a very robust data-binding framework which is exactly what we need.

 We have had great success with what we term hybrid-SPA applications.
-This is an application where which has several main pages which load via MVC, but once on the page all the interaction is done via AJAX.
+This is an application that has several main pages which load via MVC, but once on the page all the interaction is done via AJAX.

 With this in mind, we have tried to build Coalesce so that another framework could be easily added at a later date.